Bistro du Midi offers seasonal French cuisine inspired by Coastal New England influences.

 The street-level Bistro is vibrant, with a lively bar reflecting the classic, casual bistros of France.
 Upstairs in the Dining Room, the restaurant continues with an open kitchen, a second bar, fireplace, and a more sophisticated look with multiple private dining spaces.
 The one-of-a-kind artwork and lively décor brings the look and feel of Boston’s Public Gardens into the restaurant space.

 With Executive Chef/Partner Robert Sisca at the helm, guests will experience French cuisine inspired by coastal New England and worldly flavors.
 Carefully conceived dishes speak for themselves, as the freshest locally-sourced ingredients take center stage.
 Chef Sisca meticulously sources exquisite seafood, and has a talented eye for elevating game and other meats while presenting a classic yet approachable menu.
-From a simple yet flavorful Tuna Niçoise Salad to an ever-changing Seven-Course Tasting Menu, there is something for everyone.
+From a simple yet flavorful Tuna Niçoise Salad to an ever-changing seasonal Dinner Menu, there is something for everyone.
 A carefully curated wine list represents the true soul of a bistro wine list, where wine is part of every meal.

 Robert Sisca - Chef Partner